qgis/QGIS-Enhancement-Proposals/qep-xx-coding-guidelines.md

 ```

 - 2.3.
 Qt style grammar and wording should be used. eg "Returns the line width" instead of "getter for line width", "Sets the line width" instead of "setter for line width", etc.
+  - 2.3.1.
+Use full sentences with correct punctuation (capitalisation and full stops) to ensure the documentation conveys professionality.
 - 2.4.
 Ensure that the first line in the documentation is a concise sentence describing the method or class.
 This first line is interpreted as a brief summary of the object, and is used in table of contents in the c++ and PyQGIS documentation.
 The first line must be followed by a blank line, before any detailed explanations are described.
 - 2.5.
 All methods and classes must have a ``\since QGIS 3.xx`` annotation added, describing the QGIS version when
   that method was added.
 If the method is to be backported to a stable branch, ensure that the ``\since``